tc39/proposal-eventual-send/README.md

 * Explain why we're choosing to modify Promise instead of using proxies.

-* Explain how promise pipelining isn't just a fluent API
+* Explain how promise pipelining isn't just a fluent interface